 There are very few restrictions, but all airlines are different and rules are subject to change.
 Please refer to the Airline Luggage Restrictions documentst under Resources/Reference Materials.

 Which Countries has it already been deployed to?

-Cambodia, DR Congo, Fiji, Indonesia, Kenya, Liberia, Nauru, Nepal, Papua New Guinea, Philippines, Solomon Islands, South Africa, South Sudan, Tanzania, Timor Leste, Uganda, Vanuatu & Zambia.
+Cambodia, DR Congo, Fiji, Ghana, Indonesia, Kenya, Liberia, Nauru, Nepal, Papua New Guinea, Philippines, Solomon Islands, South Africa, South Sudan, Tanzania, Timor Leste, Uganda, Vanuatu, Zambia and Zimbabwe.

 What about remote Australian communities?